Approximating CKY with Transformers: Constituency Parsing Experiments

 Our implementation is a modification of the public ~\citet{kitaev-etal-2019-multilingual} implementation,\footnote{\url{https://github.com/nikitakit/self-attentive-parser}} which also forms our main baseline.
 While this parser is not always state-of-the-art, it is quite close, and state-of-the-art parsers generally make use of its architecture and approach~\citep{mrini-etal-2020-rethinking,tian-etal-2020-improving}.

-The pretrained models used to initialize both the \citet{kitaev-etal-2019-multilingual} model and our own for the English and Chinese datasets are BERT-large-uncased~\citep{devlin-etal-2019-bert} and BERT-base-chinese\footnote{\url{https://huggingface.co/bert-base-chinese}}, respectively, and BERT-base-multilingual-cased~\citep{devlin-etal-2019-bert} is used to initialize both models for the Korean and German datasets.
+The pretrained models used to initialize both the \citet{kitaev-etal-2019-multilingual} model and our own for the English and Chinese treebanks are BERT-large-uncased~\citep{devlin-etal-2019-bert} and BERT-base-chinese\footnote{\url{https://huggingface.co/bert-base-chinese}}, respectively; BERT-base-multilingual-cased~\citep{devlin-etal-2019-bert} is used to initialize models for Korean, German, and the rest of the SPMRL treebanks (see Appendix~\ref{sec:spmrl-results}).
 As in the implementation of \citet{kitaev-etal-2019-multilingual}, we train with AdamW~\citep{loshchilov2018decoupled,kingma2015adam} until validation parsing performance stops increasing.
 We use the same learning rate scheduler as suggested in \citet{kitaev-etal-2019-multilingual}, which starts with 160 steps of warm-up, then decreases the learning rate by multiplying it by 0.5 when the F$_1$ score stops improving.
 We used a grid-search to select hyperparameters, and we provide the grid search details and the optimal hyperparameters found in Appendix~\ref{sec:hypers}.

 \paragraph{Results} In Table~\ref{tab:real} we report parsing results on these datasets, using the standard \texttt{evalb} evaluation.
-We find that our approach is competitive with the \citet{kitaev-etal-2019-multilingual} approach, slightly outperforming it on the English and Korean datasets, and slightly underperforming it on the Chinese and German datasets.
+We find that our approach is competitive with the \citet{kitaev-etal-2019-multilingual} approach, slightly outperforming it on the English and Korean datasets, and slightly underperforming it on the Chinese and German datasets (see Appendix~\ref{sec:spmrl-results} for the results on the rest of the SPMRL treebanks).
 In this setting, grad decoding does not improve over simply using Equation~\eqref{eq:betahat}.
 However, as we discuss in Section~\ref{sec:random}, sharing transformer layers is important in seeing the benefits of grad decoding, which we cannot do effectively with pretrained BERT models.